kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Uranoscopus chinensis
 Tags			stargazer 2014
-Description		Night dives at the Anilao pier feels like something from another world.
-The sandy bottom comes to life from all the crabs, shrimps, worms, slugs and bottom dwellers doing their brutal routine.
+Description		Night dives at the Anilao pier feel like something from another world.
+The sandy bottom comes to life with all the crabs, shrimps, worms, slugs and bottom dwellers doing their brutal routine.
 Many of these animals feed at night, and the site turns to a large scale battlefield when the sun sets.
 A stargazer approached us in the midst of the chaos, landed on the sand and burrowed its tapered body, exposing only its big, heavy, flat head and a vertically slanted mouth.
 He waits for passing fish before jumping upwards while creating a vacuum to suck in the prey.

 DSC03660.jpg